fossabot/GiG.Core/CONTRIBUTING.md

 Pull requests are always welcome.

 ## Reporting security issues and bugs
-Security issues and bugs should be reported via Jira on the GiG-Core-Phoenix project.
+Security issues and bugs should be reported via Jira on the GiG-Core project.
 If for some reason you do not receive feedback within a week, please follow up via slack.